faddat/security/SECURITY.md

 The following is an example timeline for the triage and response of a tier 1, critical vulnerability.
 Vulnerabilities and their subsequent response timelines will vary on a number of criteria, which will be assessed upon discovery and actioned accordingly, the below is a timeline specific to the most extreme case.

-#### 24+ Hours Before Release Time
+#### Vulnerability Detected: 120 - 24 Hours from Remediation

-1. Replicate Vulnerability - Confirm viability of impact
+1. Assess Vulnerability - Impact Assessment
-2. Request CVE number
-3. Gather contact information for impacted stakeholders
+2. Assess Vulnerability - Technical Implementation
-4. Create patches in a private security repo, create repo specific advisory and link to CVE, and ensure that PRs are open targeting all relevant release branches
+3. Create patches in a private security repo, create repo specific advisory and link to CVE, and ensure that PRs are open targeting all relevant release branches
-5. Test fixes on a testnet
-6. Write “Security Advisory” for forum
+4. Replicate Vulnerability - Validate Viability

-#### 24 Hours Before Release Time
+#### Viable Vulnerability Action: 72 - 24 Hours from Remediation

-1. Post “Security Advisory” pre-notification on forum
-1. Announce security advisory/link to post in various other social channels (Telegram, Discord)
-1. Send communications to stakeholders
+1. Notify stakeholders that a vulnerability is present, and being actioned
+2. Test patches on testnet
+3. Confirm production viability for mainnet release
+4. Notify stakeholders of impending release/change

 #### Release Time

 1. Cut software releases for eligible versions of all affected software
-1. Post “Security releases” on forum
+2. Post “Security releases” on forum
-1. Remind everyone via social channels (Telegram, Discord)  that the release is out
+3. Open communications via social channels (Telegram, Discord, Reddit, Forum)  that the release is out
-1. Send emails to validators or other users
+1. Send notification to validators or other users
 1. Publish Security Advisory and CVE, if CVE has no sensitive information

 #### After Release Time

 1. Write forum post with exploit details
 2. Approve pay-out on HackerOne for submitter

 #### 7 Days After Release Time